mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 | Dropdown | QComboBox | Value starts with |, ≥2 pipes |

-QC scripts are embedded inside string fields of a qFORM file, compiled into a RestrictedPython sandbox and executed during rendering.
-The last expression result replaces the code block in the form.
+QC scripts are embedded in string fields of the qFORM file, compiled into a RestrictedPython sandbox and executed on rendering.
+The final expression result replaces the code block in the form.

 | Element | Meaning |